Francis Dady Ngoye

 Francis Dady Ngoye (born 4 January 1990) is a Congolese professional footballer who plays as a midfielder for Championnat National 2 club Thonon Evian.

 Career

-Born in Kinshasa, DR Congo, Dady Ngoye moved to France at the age of 2.
+Born in Kinshasa, Zaire, Dady Ngoye moved to France at the age of 2.
 A youth product of Grenoble, Dady Ngoye joined Yzeure and in 2016 moved back to his childhood club Grenoble.
 He made his professional debut for Grenoble in a 1–0 Ligue 2 win over Sochaux on 27 July 2018.